Ekaltadeta: Distribution

-A member of the exclusively Australian clade Hypsiprymnodontidae, all three species of Ekaltadeta are known exclusively from the Riversleigh World Heritage Area in Queensland.
+A member of the exclusively Australian clade Hypsiprymnodontidae, both species of Ekaltadeta are known exclusively from the Riversleigh World Heritage Area in Queensland.
 The specimens used in the description of E. jamiemulvaneyi were obtained at two sites in this area, the "Encore" and "Cleft of Ages" sites.
 Both of these sites are dated to the end of the Middle or the beginning of the late Miocene.